Professional turning has become more accessible throughout the years.

 This can be a bit more technical but definitely a necessary factor to consider.
 The motor engine’s capacity is rated in Horsepower (HP), and it defines how much work the engine can do.
 The range is usually between 1/8 HP and 3 HP.
 As expected, larger capacities will do more massive jobs.

 The speed of turning is control by the motor.
-Having control over speed is a big plus, a lot of lathes have powers between 400RPM and 3000RPM or even more.
+Having better control over speed is a big plus, a lot of lathes have powers between 400RPM and 3000RPM or even more.

 Headstock and Tailstock